 At all in the Family Dental we use a Trios 3-Shape intraoral scanner.
-This is a wand like camera that scans your entire mouth stitching 1000s of picture together to create a 3D image of your mouth on our computer screen.
+This is a wand like camera that scans your entire mouth stitching thousands of pictures together to create a 3D image of your mouth on our computer screen.

 One of the most important benefits of TRIOS® and intraoral scanners in general, is improving the patient experience.
 We have all been to the dentist and at one time or another and needed to take an impression.
 Or the “goop” as our patients refer to it!
 It’s not fun.
 The ability to offer digital impressions instead enhances our patient’s experience.